introduction

 What you can build with it

-- AI coding agents — give the agent a sandbox to mount, edit, and run code in, then surface the output back to the chat.
+- AI coding agents — give the agent a sandbox to mount, edit, and run code in, keep supported Python local with Pyodide, then promote native or unsupported work to a server workspace when needed.

 - Browser IDEs — bring your editor and a real runtime to the same origin.
-The terminal becomes just another component.
+The terminal becomes just another component, even when a command crosses to the server backend.

-- Embedded tutorials — drop a working dev environment into your docs so the reader edits, the code runs, and the preview reloads.
+- Embedded tutorials — drop a working dev environment into your docs so the reader edits JavaScript or Python, the code runs, and the preview reloads.

-- Customer demos — ship a live, mutable demo of your product without a backend to scale.
+- Customer demos — ship a live, mutable demo of your product with browser-cheap sessions by default and server sessions only where the flow needs them.

 What you cannot use it for